 Universal Orlando has a good mix of Table Service, Quick Service, and Cart locations.
 However, guests who have visited Walt Disney World might be disappointed in the number of options available.

-Universal Orlando dining options have improved in recent years, but they are behind the high standard Disney set.
+Universal Orlando’s dining options have improved in recent years, but they are behind the high standard Disney set.
 The best restaurants are inside the Universal Orlando Resorts.
-Both Universal Studios & Islands of Adventure have 2 table service restaurants, which are very popular.
+Both Universal Studios & Islands of Adventure have two table service restaurants, which are very popular.

 Restaurant Reservations at Universal Orlando

-Reservations are highly recommended, but there is usually no rush to book, unlike Walt Disney World.
+Unlike Walt Disney World, there is no rush to book, but reservations are still highly recommended.
 Usually, you can easily book a reservation on the morning of your arrival.
 You can book reservations here.

 Food Allergies at Universal Orlando

-The majority of dining locations throughout Universal Orlando Resort can cater to food allergies.
-We have found that staff at some sites are not as knowledgeable as staff at Walt Disney World.
-However, it isn’t challenging to get a safe, good-quality meal at most locations.
+Most dining locations throughout Universal Orlando Resort can cater to food allergies.
+We have found that staff at some sites are not as knowledgeable as at Walt Disney World.
+However, getting a safe, good-quality meal at most locations isn’t challenging.

 Many restaurants have allergy-friendly menus available on the Universal Orlando website.
-However, we recommend speaking to a member of staff before ordering at all locations.
-There are often additional dishes available that are not on the menus.
+However, we recommend speaking to a staff member before ordering, as additional dishes are often available.

-If you have additional queries you can email Guest Services at FoodServiceCUF@universalorlando.com before you visit.
+If you have additional queries, email Guest Services at FoodServiceCUF@universalorlando.com before you visit.

 You are also able to bring your own food into the parks.
-If there are any queries from security staff, just let them know that a party member has a food allergy/intolerance.
+If there are any queries from security staff, tell them that a party member has a food allergy/intolerance.